 And I know that you need a place to register your works and for this reason I am going to talk about Safe Creative, your intellectual property platform where you can store your creative works ensuring the legal validity thereof.

-It’s where I register my video game music and other creations.
+It’s where I copyright my music and other creations.

 Why should you copyright your creations?